7. Snapshots: Atomic State Synchronization

 - Lock (The Body Signature): The system scans the Core and all Extensions.
 It generates a

-lychd.lockfile recording the current Git Commit Hash of every active repository within the Federation. - Snapshot (The Soul): The persistent storage driver executes a data backup synchronized with the generation of the lockfile.
+lychd.lockfile recording the current VCS Revision Hash of every active repository within the Federation. - Snapshot (The Soul): The persistent storage driver executes a data backup synchronized with the generation of the lockfile.

 - Resume: Normal operation continues.

-The system abstracts data backup through a Storage Driver Interface, allowing the Lych to adapt its strategy based on the host environment.
+The system abstracts data backup through a Storage Driver Interface, allowing the Lich to adapt its strategy based on the host environment.

 - The Btrfs Strategy (Accelerated): If the host filesystem is detected as Btrfs, the database directory is mounted as a subvolume.
 Snapshots are instant and atomic at the kernel level.
 The active subvolume is configured with